-We and Biogen will jointly develop LRRK2 Products pursuant to a clinical development plan set forth in the LRRK2 Agreement.
-We and Biogen will share responsibility and costs for global development of LRRK2 Products, with Biogen funding 60% of such costs and us funding 40% of such costs.
+We and Biogen are jointly developing LRRK2 Products pursuant to a clinical development plan set forth within the LRRK2 Agreement.
+We and Biogen share responsibility and costs for global development of LRRK2 Products pursuant to a mutually agreed development plan and budget ("LRRK2 Development Activities"), with Biogen funding 60% of such costs and us funding 40% of such costs.
 We have the ability to opt out of the development cost sharing arrangement, as further described below.